caltechlibrary/newt/newt-presentation.md

 # Sameday, maybe ...

 - Have Newt delegate file uploads to an S3 like service
-- Enhance the Newt's YAML to generate SQL models and Pandoc templates
+- Enhance the Newt's YAML to generate SQL models
 - Explore integrating SQLite3 support

-# If Newt has a community ...
+# If Newt had a community ...

 - share SQL code
 - share Pandoc templates
 - share YAML files
+- improve Newt

 # Conclusions

-- "Off the shelf" microservices can make application construction eaiser
+- "Off the shelf" microservices can make application construction easier
+- Orchestrating the data pipeline in YAML seems
 - You need to pick the right ones for the task
 - You need to only use what you need
 - Having an "off the self" orchestrate like Newt eliminates for of the need to write middleware and frees up time to focus on humane user interfaces